 Working with Embedded Local Terminal

 Before you start working with terminal, make sure that the Terminal plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
-If it is not, enable the plugin as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Configuring embedded local terminal